crcn/mojojs.com/content/pages/home/ideas.md

 ### Key benefits

 - No lock-in
+  - no magic
 - modeled after backbone
 - very fast
 - modular
+- broad usage

+### What are people going to use it for?

+- mobile development
+- server-side development
+  - fast
+  -

 - Simple - Love Backbone.js?
 You'll appreciate mojo's straight-forward API.
 Nothing fancy about it.